 Causes and Triggers

 One of the most confusing parts of baby eczema is figuring out why it happens.
-The truth is, there isn’t a single cause.
-Eczema is linked to a mix of sensitive skin, family history, and environmental triggers.
+Research confirms that atopic dermatitis results from a complex interaction between genetic predisposition, environmental irritants, and immune system dysregulation (Weidinger & Novak, 2016).
 Some babies only have a short spell of it, while for others it flares up from time to time.

 Common triggers mums notice include: